-Fast-forward to today, and Slack is used by teams all over the world and in every area of business, from marketing and sales to HR and customer support, not to mention engineering teams.
-It’s a collaboration hub that brings together people, data and applications.
+You might have heard Slack’s origin story: it began life as an internal tool that helped a games development company to collaborate better.
+Fast-forward to today, and Slack is used by teams all over the world – and all over the enterprise, from marketing and sales to HR to customer support, not to mention engineering teams.
+It’s a channel-based messaging platform that brings people, data and tools together in one central place.
 And it’s highly adaptive, altering to suit the structures and working styles of all sorts of teams.

 Every team is different, so what works for us won’t necessarily work for everyone.
 But read on for some insights into the ways our engineering teams use Slack.

 Vertical and horizontal collaboration